Registration, Grades and Academic Policies | College Catalog

 Responsibility of Students

 It is the responsibility of students to understand the academic standards of the College and the degree requirements of the program in which they are enrolled.
-Assistance in interpreting the requirements is available from advisors, the registrar and the vice president and dean for academic affairs.
+Assistance in interpreting the requirements is available from advisors, the registrar and the provost and vice president for academic affairs.

-Students are expected to preregister in advance of the published registration dates to ensure their enrollment in preferred courses.
-In April the office of the registrar produces course schedules for the next academic year, and returning students may preregister in courses for the upcoming fall, Interterm and spring semesters.
-New freshmen and transfer students preregister for courses during the spring and summer orientations.
-During the fall semester, students preregister and make changes to Interterm and the upcoming spring semester.
+Students are expected to register in advance of the published registration dates to ensure their enrollment in preferred courses.
+In March, the office of the registrar produces course schedules for the next academic year, and returning students may register in courses for the upcoming fall and spring semesters and the May term.
+New freshmen and transfer students select courses during the spring and summer orientations.
+During the fall semester, students register and make changes to the upcoming spring semester and May Term.

 By permission of the student’s advisor and the registrar, one may make adjustments in his or her program of studies during the drop/add period at the beginning of the semester.
 When a course is dropped after the drop/add period, and before the withdrawal deadline stated in the academic calendar, a grade of W will be shown on the permanent record.
 If the withdrawal occurs after the withdrawal deadline, a grade of F will be shown on the permanent record.